Venue: Shaw Trust Centre

 PAYMENT CAN EITHER BE MADE BY CASH OR CHEQUE AND MADE PAYABLE TO DIRECT NURSING SERVICES LTD.

-IF YOU HAVE ANY QUERIES REGARDING PAYMENTS, PLEASE CALL THE OFFICE ON 01792 512222.
+IF YOU HAVE ANY QUERIES REGARDING PAYMENTS PLEASE CALL THE OFFICE ON 01792 512222.

 This medication awareness course is designed for new members or as a refresher to all HCSW.
-Training focuses on the importance of recording and reporting the administration of medicines and covers other ways in which the risk of errors can be reduced.
+Training focuses on the importance of recording and reporting the administration of medicines and also covers other ways in which the risk of errors can be reduced.
 Delegates will learn about different types of medication and how they are administered and disposed of correctly.
 This course ensures that delegates are fully prepared with regards to theory and be able to complete a medication booklet through working alongside competent medication Trained staff in homes that they work in, when doing any training in homes with regards to booklet, staff need to ensure that they are signed off by the Manager or Senior that is shadowing your training.

-Outline of Programme:
+Outline of Programme

-- Disposing of medication
+- Disposal of medication.

 Buccal Training covers: